Interested in becoming an Internal Quality Assurer (IQA)?

 A large part of your job will be out and about on the road visiting a variety of veterinary practices to provide support to students and their clinical coaches.
 You will also carry out approval and annual inspections visits to practices wishing to be/continuing to be a Training Practice (TP).
 In College you could be called on to provide support to students in the classroom as well as delivering clinical coach training and standardisation events.

 ‘I get to travel to practices all over London and the south of England – even occasionally taking a day trip to Jersey.
 I am a people-person so I really enjoy getting to meet so many different people on a day-to-day basis’.
-Shirley Gibbins BSc (Hons) RVN Internal Quality Assurer, Potters Bar
+Shirley Gibbins BSc (Hons) RVN Internal Quality Assurer, North London

 What to experience life as an IQA first hand?